-- In a medium pan, heat 1 tablespoon of the oil over medium heat.
-Add the onion and saute' for about one minute, until onion begins to soften.
-Add the garlic and continue to cook until onion just starts to brown, stirring occasionally so garlic doesn't burn.
+- In a medium pan, heat 1 Tablespoon oil over medium heat.
+Add onion and sauté for about one minute, until onion begins to soften.
+Add garlic and continue to cook until onion just starts to brown, stirring occasionally so garlic doesn't burn.

-- Stir in ½ tablespoon oil and add the cauliflower.
+- Stir in ½ Tablespoon oil and add cauliflower.
 Continue to cook until heated, stirring occasionally.